dart-archive/www.dartlang.org/src/site/tools/pub/cmd/index.markdown

 This server can be accessed via the browser on localhost and allows you to view your web-based app.

-Dart Editor also uses `pub serve` to serve all of the Dart scripts, and assets (HTML, images, CSS) to Dartium.
+IDEs such as WebStorm also use `pub serve` to serve all of the Dart scripts and assets (HTML, images, CSS) to Dartium.

 ### Command-line apps